 Your Deepest Question

-And so the recovery of a man’s heart begins with coming to see the way in which his deepest question got answered and how that has shaped his life.
-More importantly, it comes with the healing of the wounds that brought those answers and finding a new source of love and validation in his true Father.
-Despite a man’s past and the failures of his own father to initiate him, God—as our Father—is fiercely committed to us, to the restoration and release of our masculine hearts.
-He wants to answer your Question.
+And so the recovery of a woman’s heart begins with coming to see the way in which your deepest question got answered, how your father and the men in your life handled your heart, and how all that has shaped you into the woman you have become.
+More importantly, it comes with the healing of the wounds that brought those answers and finding a new source of love and delight from your true Father.
+He says to us, You are lovely.
+Do not hide your face from me.
+Come to me.
+I love you.
+Let me heal you.

 You are seen.
 You are loved.
 You have been chosen by the Greatest Heart in the universe.
 And he would love to answer your deepest question.